Global Surgery

 Global HEALS Program

-The mission of the Global Health Equity and Access Leadership in Surgery (Global HEALS) program is to support and foster surgical trainees and faculty committed to increasing and improving surgical care, access and safety in under-resourced settings, both domestic and abroad, utilizing a paradigm of comprehensive and systematic training.
+The mission of the Global Health Excellence, Availability and Leadership in Surgery (Global HEALS) program is to support and foster surgical trainees and faculty committed to increasing and improving surgical care, access and safety in under-resourced settings, both domestic and abroad.
 This educational track is embedded within Vanderbilt’s general surgery training program.
 Applications will be accepted at the end of the PGY1 year.
 Accepted residents will begin participation during the PGY2 and 3 years, with two years of dedicated global surgical experiences during their lab years.
 The program includes completion of the requirements for the GME certificate above, but also completion of a formal capstone research project, clinical experience at Shade Tree clinic, Siloam clinic, and Kijabe Hospital, sub-specialty skill training (pediatric surgery, plastic surgery, orthopedic surgery, urology, obstetrics & gynecology, and neurosurgery), and grant submission.

 Preparing Residents for International Medical Experience